lava-nc/lava-docs/dl.rst

 1. ``lava.lib.dl.slayer`` for natively training Deep Event-Based Networks.
 2. ``lava.lib.dl.bootstrap`` for training rate coded SNNs.

-Coming soon to the library 1. ``lava.lib.dl.netx`` for training and deployment of event-based deep neural networks on traditional as well as neuromorphic backends.
+3. ``lava.lib.dl.netx`` for training and deployment of event-based deep neural networks on traditional as well as neuromorphic backends.

+Lava-dl also has the following external, fully compatible, plugin.

+1. `lava.lib.dl.decolle <https://github.com/kclip/lava-decolle>`__ for training Deep SNNs with local learning and surrogate gradients.
+This extension is the port of `DECOLLE <https://github.com/nmi-lab/decolle-public>`__ learning repo to be fully compatible to lava-dl training tools.
+Refer `here <https://github.com/kclip/lava-decolle>`__ for the detailed description of the extension, examples and tutorials.:

+    J .
+Kaiser, H. Mostafa, and E. Neftci, `Synaptic Plasticity Dynamics for Deep Continuous Local Learning (DECOLLE).` pp 424,  Frontiers in Neuroscience 2020.

 More tools will be added in the future.